Skip to main content

 Versa-logo-release-icon.png For supported software information, click here.

-The Versa CLI is a text-based interface that allows you to modify settings and configurations on Director and Analytics nodes, and on Versa Operating SystemTM (VOSTM) devices such as controllers and branches.
-You access the CLI from the shell on the device.
+The Versa CLI is a text-based interface that allows you to view, configure, and manage settings on Versa Director and Versa Analytics nodes, and on Versa Operating SystemTM (VOSTM) devices such as controllers and branches.
+The method to access the CLI differs depending on the device type.

 You can access the shell using the following methods:

-Login to a Shell Account on a Director or Analytics Node
+Log In to a Shell Account on an Analytics Node

-You can login to a shell account on a Director or Analytics node using the SSH utility.
+You can log in to a shell account on an Analytics node using the SSH utility.
 For example, to access the admin shell account on an Analytics node with IP address 10.20.30.17, you can issue the following command from the built-in Terminal tool on a MacOS device.

 user@MacOSDevice$ ssh 10.20.30.17 -l admin